Inspecting Colonies

 • Extra ratchet straps

-• Container, preferably with a lid.
+• Waste container, preferably with a lid.
 This will get used when you remove any propolis or burr comb from the honey.
 Don't simply toss it onto the ground: this encourages pests.

 • Extra smoker fuel